Je parle. Tu parles.

 The best way to make sure you remember what you’ve learned is it keep using it.
 Pick out a few new French verbs and challenge yourself to use them in conversations and lessons throughout the week.

 You can do a hundred verb drills a day, but the ones you’re most likely to remember are the ones you use most often.
 So speak!
-You could even try a Lingoda class, all our our lessons encourage speaking, meaning you’ll get those present tenses under wraps in no time.
+You could even try a Lingoda free 7-day trial, all our our lessons encourage speaking, meaning you’ll get those present tenses under wraps in no time.